2023 LAF Symposium and Awards Dinner

 2023 LAF Awards Dinner and Presentation

-Immediately following the symposium, the awards dinner will recognize the 2023 recipients of the LAF Medal and Founders’ Award, our highest honors for individuals and organizations that have made a significant and sustained contribution to the LAF mission of supporting the preservation, improvement and enhancement of the environment.
+Immediately following the symposium, the awards dinner recognized the 2023 recipients of the LAF Medal and Founders’ Award, which honor individuals and organizations that have made a significant and sustained contribution to the LAF mission of supporting the preservation, improvement and enhancement of the environment.

-Randolph Hester, an accomplished pioneer in democratic design, will be presented with the LAF Medal.
-The San Francisco Bay Area Planning and Urban Research Association (SPUR), a nonprofit public policy organization focused on regional issues, will receive the LAF Founders' Award.
+Randy Hester, an accomplished pioneer in democratic design, was presented with the LAF Medal.
+The San Francisco Bay Area Planning and Urban Research Association (SPUR), a nonprofit public policy organization focused on regional issues, received the LAF Founders' Award.

-The LAF Awards Dinner will recognize the 2023 recipients of the LAF Medal and Founders’ Award.
+The LAF Awards Dinner recognized the 2023 recipients of the LAF Medal and Founders’ Award.

 These awards are LAF's highest honors for individuals and organizations that have made a significant and sustained contribution to the LAF mission of supporting the preservation, improvement and enhancement of the environment.